slay419/Slackr/server/assumptions.md

 3. AttributeError is used as a temporary placeholder for AcessError.

-4. In tests where an some 'id' is required for input.
-In order to generate an invalid 'id' special numbers such as 12345 have been used and assume to indicate a channel or user id that does not exist.
+4. In tests where an  'id' is required for input.
+In order to generate an invalid 'id' special numbers such as 12345 have been used and assumed to indicate a channel or user id that does not exist.

 5. For the reset_password function 'invalidresetcode' is assumed to be an